bratello/GoFarmTech/README.md

  5. values.txt file can be empty
  6. Map the GoFarmTech/src/web/build folder to the %your_project_dir%/data/web folder (just symlink or copy)
  7. Upload data folder to the device: 'Upload File System Image' Task in PlatformIO.
 This step required only at the beginning
- 8. Define SETTINGS_PIN & SETTINGS_LED values in main.cpp (**before** any GoFarmTech library include file) for Maintencance Knob & Led definition
+ 8. Define SETTINGS_KNOB & SETTINGS_LED values in main.cpp (**before** any GoFarmTech library include file) for Maintencance Knob & Led definition
- 9. Connect Knob and Led to the SETTINGS_PIN & SETTINGS_LED pins
+ 9. Connect Knob and Led to the SETTINGS_KNOB & SETTINGS_LED pins
  10. Include library files and define the device main class with the device logic
  11. Add GoFarmTech entry to the lib_deps key in platformio.ini file
  12. See [example](examples/main.cpp) for the reference